unpc2026/diaryasprogrammer/README.md

 Implementation-level or lower-level details may be included only when they clarify observable behavior.

-Explanations must begin at the correct minimal abstraction level and progressively refine toward edge or boundary behavior.
+Explanations must begin at the correct abstraction level and progressively refine toward edge or boundary behavior.

 If this topic depends on a foundational ontology (e.g., byte sequences, sets, state transitions, algebraic structures, etc.), establish that foundation before building further.